 10. Driver’s Training New drivers can decrease their insurance premiums by taking a course through a licensed driver’s training provider.

 11. Type of Vehicle Some vehicles are more prone to theft or have a history of risky drivers and may cost more to ensure.

-12. Home Renovations & Maintenance Replacing old wiring and electrical panels and doing regular maintenance can reduce your premiums as older homes are typically more expensive to ensure than newer homes.
+12. Home Renovations & Maintenance Replacing old wiring and electrical panels and doing regular maintenance can reduce your premiums as older homes are typically more expensive to insure than newer homes.

 13. Fire Station/Fire Hydrant Living within close proximity to a fire station or fire hydrant can reduce your insurance premiums.
 Something to keep in mind when purchasing a home.

 14. Maintain Good Credit Score Some insurance companies now use your credit score when calculating premiums to determine the risk.
 Maintaining a good credit score can help you get lower rates.

 15. Marital Status Your marital status will affect your insurance rates.
 Married people are viewed as more stable and therefore less likely to engage in risky activities.